Implementing KMSAT in 4 Steps:

-- Decide if you wish to import any other user information other than email address.
-The fields you can import are as follows: First Name, Last Name, Phone Number, Mobile, Extension, Group, Location, Division, Manager Name, Manager Email, Job Title, Employee Number, Password, AD Managed, Date Format.
+- Decide if you'd like to import any other user information other than an email address.
+The fields you can import are as follows: First Name, Last Name, Phone Number, Mobile Number, Extension, Group, Location, Division, Manager Name, Manager Email, Job Title, Employee Number, Password, Date Format.
 Many of these fields can be used to customize phishing templates and training notifications.

-- List of Placeholders (for use in phishing templates/training notifications)
+- Placeholders (for use in phishing templates/training notifications)

 - Managing Multiple Email Domains